Skip to main content

 147 commits since v3.0.1 — the largest update in QWED history.

-v4.0.0 patch — Provider fallbacks, .env loading, and Gemini stability
+v4.0.0 patch — provider fallbacks, .env loading, and Gemini stability

 • Native Gemini provider — Gemini now runs through a dedicated provider with native support for math, logic, stats, fact, and image verification.
 All API calls enforce a 30-second timeout and automatically strip Markdown code fences from responses.